JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Offline Experiments

 \subsubsection{Parameter Settings}

-During training, we employ the PyTorch framework on a single NVIDIA H100 GPU.
-The model is optimized using AdamW with a learning rate of $1\mathrm{e}{-4}$, a batch size of 32, and a weight decay of $1\mathrm{e}{-4}$.
-The state dimension in our dataset is set to 23, including features related to cost before correction.
-The value weighting coefficients $\lambda_b$ and $\lambda_p$ are both 1.
+During training, we use the PyTorch framework on a single NVIDIA H100 GPU.
+The model is optimized with AdamW, a learning rate of $1\mathrm{e}{-4}$, and a weight decay of $1\mathrm{e}{-4}$.
+Each of the two decision streams (bidding and pricing) is a 4-layer Transformer with a hidden size of 128, 4 attention heads, and a feed-forward dimension of 512; the context length is set to $K=20$, giving roughly 2.1M parameters in total.
+The state dimension is 23, including features related to cost before correction, and the value weighting coefficients $\eta_b$ and $\eta_p$ are both set to 1.
 For DPO fine-tuning, we set $\beta$ to 0.15 and train for 3 epochs with a learning rate of $1\mathrm{e}{-5}$.
-Additionally, we filter out trajectories where the advantage value $A_t$ equals zero.
-For each trajectory, at decision step $t$, we further exclude samples if the future target cost (computed as $\mathrm{TCPA} \cdot \sum_{i=t}^T v_i$) is less than $0.5$.
+We filter out trajectories whose advantage $A_t$ equals zero, and further exclude samples at decision step $t$ whose future target cost (computed as $\mathrm{TCPA} \cdot \sum_{i=t}^T v_i$) is less than $0.5$.